-New Hampshire honors Hypertherm for work-based learning
+New Hampshire honors Hypertherm for excellence in work-based learning

 Hypertherm receives Work Based Learning Award